zalando-stups/OAuth2-mock-play/README.md

 also designed to be highly configurable via environment variables, so its easy to configure the mock to suite your applications needs.

-In the future (when the no consent screen toggle is implemented) it can also be used as a replacement for creating mocks physically in the code when running tests, simply run the server and configure your web application to point the mock OAuth2 server when running the tests.
+OAuth2 Mock Play Server can also be used as a replacement for creating mocks physically in the code when running tests.
+Firstly set `OAUTH2_DISABLE_CONSENT=true` and then simply run the server and configure your web application to point the mock OAuth2 server when running the tests.

 The project was created because I didn't manage to find an easily configurable OAuth2 mock server in the community that also supported all of the different login flows specified by the OAuth2 specification.

 ## Todo
-- [ ] Add an option to disable all consent screens (handy for tests that run against the mock server)
+- [x] Add an option to disable all consent screens (handy for tests that run against the mock server)
 - [ ] Add some more really specific configuration (such as disabling `client_secret` checks since not all OAuth2 servers use this)